yufanana/GroveWorkshop/README.md

 # GroveWorkshop
-Sample Arduino code with Grove modules for EPD IAP Workshop Jan 2022.
+Sample Arduino code with Grove modules for EPD IAP Workshop Jan 2022

-Programming notes have also been compiled in the 2nd half of this README.md

-## Happy New Year!!
+*__Happy New Year!! :D__*

-Refer to the top of the file for the pin allocation. <br>
+1. The Grove sensors/modules available have been split up into the 6 sets.
+Refer to the top of the file for the pin allocation.
 The full versions are complete and should be uploadable onto the Arduino after connecting the pins correctly.
+2. Programming notes have also been compiled in the 2nd half of this README.md
+3. The demo codes illustrate the differences between python and c++ programming.

 ____